 The Ability to Create Things is Power.

-Everyone has that ability - what we want to do is amplify it.
-Our first product is Prometheus - a desktop PCB milling machine that will allow you to make circuit boards right from your desk in a matter of minutes.
+Everyone has that ability - what we want to do is amplify it with Prometheus - a desktop PCB milling machine that will allow you to make circuit boards right from your desk in a matter of minutes.
 No longer will you have to wait around for your board to be delivered to you from your PCB manufacturing service.

 How it Works